Pull Updates

 git rebase upstream/main

-Only use rebase if you haven't pushed your branch to a shared repository.
+Only use rebase if you understand the conflict workflow and have not pushed the branch to a shared repository.
 Rebasing rewrites history and can cause issues for collaborators.

 Next Steps